ThomasClemons/customer_banking/README.md

 ## Help

 - Balance and Interest Rate are float data type
-- Months is an integer data type
+- Interest Period (months) is an integer data type
 - There is no error checking of user inputs, so invalid entries will cause the program to crash
 - Program runs through Savings Account followed by CD Account then terminates